Infinite-Sum-Games/pulse.soc/README.md

 3. Run individual requests.

 > There are scripts in place which automatically populate the Authorization header for requests after the `Login Request`.
+You do not have to additionally take the token and supply it in reach request manually.

 ### Authors
 This application has been built and tested by [Ritesh Koushik](https://github.com/IAmRiteshKoushik).